sbegaudeau/sbegaudeau.github.com/_posts/2018-02-22-chrome-devtools-part4.markdown

 <img src="{{ site.baseurl }}/img/posts/2018/02/22/chrome-devtools-part4/request.png" class="img-fluid img-border">

-You can place you cursor over a the waterfall cell of a request to see a more detailled view of each step.
+Place your cursor over the waterfall cell of a request to see a more detailed view of each step.

 <img src="{{ site.baseurl }}/img/posts/2018/02/22/chrome-devtools-part4/waterfall-popup.png" class="img-fluid img-border">

-The columns of the table can be modified by right-clicking on the header of the table.
+Right-click on the header of the table to modify the columns of the table.

 <img src="{{ site.baseurl }}/img/posts/2018/02/22/chrome-devtools-part4/columns.png" class="img-fluid img-border">

-By clicking on a request you can open a panel with all its details.
-In this panel, you can see all the headers of the request and the response received.
+By clicking on a request, you can open a panel with all its details.
+In this panel, all the headers of the request and the response received are visible.
 You also see the raw content of the response in the `Response` tab and a preview in the `Preview` tab.
 Most of the time, both tabs will show the same content but for some content types, like JSON, the `Preview` tab will display a structured view of the response instead of the raw text.

 <img src="{{ site.baseurl }}/img/posts/2018/02/22/chrome-devtools-part4/request-details.png" class="img-fluid img-border">